 The header is a section with different components placed at the top of a webpage.
 Usually, in contemporary sites, the header resembles a stripe design, and with only a few exceptions, appears on all the pages and always contains the same set of information.

 Headers are prevalent in modern websites, because of how efficiently they fill several fundamental roles.
 Since they are always placed at the top of a page, they are oftentimes the first segment your visitors see.
-Because of this reason, a header should provide quick access to the website’s most fundamental sections and also grant visitors essential information such as headings, guidelines, and a search box.
+Because of this reason, a header should provide quick access to the website’s most fundamental sections and also grant visitors essential information such as title headings, guidelines, and a search box.

 Indeed, the header’s most important role is to include the main menu of the website.
 In short, the main menu contains links to all the site’s main pages and sections and is a fundamental component of modern sites.
 You will discover more about the WordPress menu in the next section.
 As for now, we will find out two more popular uses of the header.

 Along with containing the menu, the header is also a fundamental part of the overall website design.
 It wraps up the structure of the page and contributes to the sense of completion.
 You should aim to make it aesthetically pleasing and fitting to the site’s overall visual representation.
-Similar to the homepage, a well-designed header contributes to a good first impression and pleasurable user experience.
+Similar to the homepage, a well-designed header contributes to a good first impression and a pleasurable user experience.

 Along with adding information and visual effects, a header can fill in one more role – it can act as a branding tool.
 Businesses achieve this by including their brand logo and marketing details there and thus setting the tone for the entire website and browsing experience.